erikbeerepoot/slickrickco/_texts/2018-11-25-Semantic-Similarity.markdown

 A common problem I'm faced with in my day-to-day life is that of knowledge retrieval.
 A specific question arises, and the answer resides somwhere in a knowledge repository.
 If this repository happens to be indexed by Google, the solution is simple: type a query into the google search bar.
-However, there are many repositories that are not indexed by google: My personal email, various knowledge bases I use daily (e.g. Confluence), Stack Overflow, etc. Typically, the search functionality provided by these tools leave much to be desired.
+However, there are many repositories that are not indexed by google: My personal email, various knowledge bases I use daily \\(e.g. Confluence, Stack Overflow\\).
+Typically, the search functionality provided by these tools leave much to be desired.

 Furthermore, websites like Stack Overflow often suffer from a large number of duplicate questions, along with a large of number of duplicate answers - and often links between them.
 Assuming innocent motivations, it seems probable that people don't post duplicate questions because they like annoying